zspitz/dlr/docs/expr-tree-spec/api-reference.md

 - Type set to newExpression.Type

-- If initializers is given as an IEnumerable&lt;ElementInit&gt; or an ElementInit\[\], then the Initializers property is simply equal to initializers.
+- If initializers is given as an IEnumerable\<ElementInit\> or an ElementInit\[\], then the Initializers property is simply equal to initializers.
 Otherwise, this factory determines an addMethod to use and creates ElementInit objects for a collection of initializers as specified below.

 If you supply a non-null addMethod, then that is the add method of the ListInitExpression.
 Otherwise, this factory searches for a single-argument instance method with a name equal to “Add” (ignoring case) on newExpression.Type and its base type.
 If exactly one method is found, that is the add method; otherwise, this factory throws an exception.

-The Initializer property is then a list of ElementInit objects, one for each element of initializers, with the AddMethod property being the add method, and the Arguments property being a ReadOnlyCollection&lt;Expression&gt; containing the corresponding element of initializers as its single element.
+The Initializer property is then a list of ElementInit objects, one for each element of initializers, with the AddMethod property being the add method, and the Arguments property being a ReadOnlyCollection\<Expression\> containing the corresponding element of initializers as its single element.

 <h2 id="elementinit-class">4.39 ElementInit Class</h2>